-1.1 Staff intending to prepare consultancy applications notify the Office of Research/Financial Services via an email to the Research Development Team with a copy to the Head of School and Executive Dean of the appropriate Faculty, at least 20 days prior to submitting the application.
+1.1 Staff intending to prepare consultancy applications notify the Office of Research/Financial Services via an email to the Research Development Team with a copy to the Head of School or Cost Centre Manager, at least 20 days prior to submitting the application.

-1.2 The applicant prepares a business case detailing the strategic benefits to USC, any direct cost estimates, overhead cost estimates, terms for distribution of income, details USC equipment required, expected profit and expected duration of the consultancy work, and forwards the completed documentation with the consultancy application to the Head of School or Executive Dean as agreed within Faculties.
+1.2 The applicant prepares a business case detailing the strategic benefits to USC, any direct cost estimates, overhead cost estimates, terms for distribution of income, details USC equipment required, expected profit and expected duration of the consultancy work, and forwards the completed documentation with the consultancy application to the Head of School or Cost Centre Manager.

-1.4 The Executive Dean or Cost Centre Manager checks the application and business case, endorses them when satisfied that they are complete, accurate and sound, and forwards them to the Office of Research/Financial Services at least 10 working days prior to submission of the application.
+1.3 The Head of School or Cost Centre Manager checks the application and business case, endorses them when satisfied that they are complete, accurate and sound, and forwards them to the Office of Research/Financial Services at least 10 working days prior to submission of the application.

-1.5 The Office of Research reviews the business case to determine research component, if any.
+1.4 The Office of Research reviews the business case to determine research component, if any.
 For projects deemed to be contract research, the External Research Grants – Academic Policy and Procedures will apply.
-If deemed to be a consultancy (ie non-research), the project will be passed to Financial Services to commence administration.
+If deemed to be a consultancy (i.e. non-research), the project will be passed to Financial Services to commence administration.

-1.11 Financial Services notifies the applicant, Head of School, and Executive Dean or Cost Centre Manager of the outcome of the application as soon as it is notified.
+1.10 Financial Services notifies the applicant, Head of School or Cost Centre Manager of the outcome of the application as soon as it is notified.

 2. Costing and Pricing